kacpertopol/uncertainties_backpropagation/README.md

 - `test_deuteron.py`.

-This script uses the module `partial.py` which in turn requires the user to compile `fs.f90` into a python readable module with [f2py](https://numpy.org/doc/stable/f2py/).

 Details of the implementation are described in the publication [1].
 Additional information is available after running the scripts with the  `--help` or `-h` option.

 Please note that the script requires the user to supply the `ff` programm, see **additional requirements**.
+Additionally it requires the fortran module `fs.f90` to be compiled, see **additional requirements**.

 # scattering calculations